 - Do not travel within or outside your community if you feel sick or have symptoms of illness.

 Our community businesses have been provided information on best practices.
 Please be respectful of the rules any business has in place, they are meant to keep staff and other patrons safe and to minimize the risk of a spike in COVID-19 cases.
 When booking activities or lodging, call ahead to discuss any safety precautions in place for that business.

 Planning Your Visit

 When planning things to do, think outdoors!
-Big Bear has so much to offer visitors on the lake (closed for winter), on the trails, on guided tours, and much more!
+Big Bear has so much to offer visitors on the lake (closed in winter), on the trails, on guided tours, and much more!
 Outdoor activities give you the chance to enjoy our Valley while avoiding close contact with others.
 Discover Things To Do!

 Visit California's Responsible Travel Code